emiabo/csci202-week6/README.md

 # CSCI 202 Assignment 6 - 2M

-#### This project is currently only tested on iPhone X screen size.
-Other devices may work, but icons may be off center, text an awkward size, etc. Try using your browser's device simulator if you are on desktop.
+#### This project is made for mobile and currently only tested on iPhone X screen size.
+Other devices may work, but are huge due to a known display density issue.
+Try using your browser's device simulator if you are on desktop.

-#### Also: possible photosensitivity warning (makes use of a TV-static gif and flickering boxes around the screen)
+#### Also: photosensitivity warning (makes use of a TV-static gif and flickering boxes around the screen)

 A simulation/game about staying in your personal space.
 Inspired by my pandemic experiences of constantly keeping track of being 6 feet apart from everyone, and thus visualizing "bubbles" that get contaminated the longer they overlap.
     - Page will be composed of 2 layers